 #5.
 Hope.
 It is amazing what someone can get through if they believe that better days are ahead, and that God is with them!
 Think about the well-known “Footprints in the Sand” poem by Margaret Fishback Powers that reminds us how God carries us in our times of greatest need.
 This image brings much peace and inspiration during times of distress.
 Jesus will always carry us on his big shoulders during tough times, including pandemics.
 Remind others of God’s wonderful promises, including his “plans to prosper you and not to harm you, plans to give you hope and a future,” (Jeremiah 29:11).
 Encourage people to think about how they have weathered other tough times in life.
 Then encourage them to repeat some of those strategies in the present.
 Ultimately, be the reminder to others that God is in control, loves them, will provide for them, and has good plans for them.

 As is the case with First Aid, if someone who is physically hurt needs more care than you can offer, get him or her to a professional medical provider.
 So too, if someone who is hurt emotionally needs more care than Psychological First Aid, you can help them to get the needed services of a professional mental health provider.

 Christian Family Solutions is available with over 100 mental health professionals, trained in providing telehealth.
 To learn more about our video counseling services, please click here.
-You can also get to know our counselors by visiting our “Meet Our Providers” page.
+You can also get to know our counselors by visiting our “Connect With Your Provider” page.
 Please click on each provider’s picture to read their bio and watch their video bio.
 Appointments with our counselors can easily be requested online through our Request an Appointment page.